gatsbyjs/gatsby/examples/using-prefetching-preloading-modules/README.md

 # Using Prefetching/Preloading modules

-Demonstrates de usage of Prefetching and Preloaded modules with Gatsby.
+Demonstrates the usage of Prefetching and Preloaded modules with Gatsby.

 ## References